 The Provincetown Community Compact, Inc. (The Compact) was established in 1993 as a 501(c)3 non-profit organization by artist Jay Critchley.
 It is organized as a community-building and philanthropic organization to support artists and the vitality of the community.

 The mission of The Compact is to advance the health and cultural well being of the community of Provincetown and the Lower Cape – its people, the natural environment and the economy.
 Our initiatives include: The Swim For Life, Dune Shack Residencies, our Think-ubator program, Prayer Ribbons and special projects and initiatives.

 The Compact has envisioned Provincetown as a Cultural Sanctuary and acknowledges the ancestral lands of the Wampanoag Nation that we inhabit.
-As such, our projects express the connection between the arts, the community, and the environment.
+As such, our projects are an economic engine that express the connection between the arts, the community, and the environment.
 We explore the role and relevance of art and create experiences that break down divides, often in unexpected ways.
 The Compact projects strengthen the interdependence of people and place in order to nurture and promote sustainability.

 When people gather with passion and vision great things are accomplished.
 Held every September and celebrating its 32nd year, the Swim For Life & Paddler Flotilla is a quintessential Provincetown tradition.
 It has become a catalyst for a nurturing community, offering connectedness, healthy exercise and continuity for those who return year after year.